AaronWizard/CRTScreenShader/README.md

 ## How to use

 Create a node that covers your scene, like a ColorRect, and assign it a ShaderMaterial that uses the CRT shader code.
+You will likely want this node to go in a CanvasLayer, like if you're using a Camera in the scene.

 The shader's parameters are taken from the original CRT-Easymode shader, but with the addition of *Screen Base Size*.
 The most important parameters are: